 You deserve to enjoy your backyard paradise to the absolute fullest.
 Whether you’ve equipped your outdoor oasis with a hot tub, swimming pool or swim spa, we have the solutions that can answer some of the most tedious questions.
-For those of you who like to spend free time indoors, enjoying your massage chairs or boardgames, don’t worry – we have you covered as well.
+For those of you who like to spend free time indoors, enjoying your boardgames, don’t worry – we have you covered as well.
 Literally, because we can answer questions about gazebos as well.
 On the off chance that you can’t find the solution to your problem here, simply visit our showroom or give us a call.

 HOW MUCH DO HOT TUBS WEIGH?

 The weight of a hot tub filled with water is dependant on the volume, size and material.
 Generally, 2-3-person hot tubs